For Love Of Lions

 Then there are rules.
 The Vatican police had no objection to my photographing lion ornamentation on the obelisk in St. Peter’s Square but ordered me not to use my tripod.
 And there are problems of identification; most big cats are hard to tell apart.
 The male lion is distinguished by his mane but in bronze or marble, lionesses, tigers and jaguars often look confusingly similar

 Most frustrating, though, is the unexpected.
 I once arrived in three different German cities during a trip and found the lions I wanted to photograph had either been crated for winter protection or sheathed in plastic for cleaning.

 When I first proposed a lion book to a New York publisher, he asked, “Who would buy a book like that?”
 I suppose the same could be said of any book.
-Ultimately I opted to self-publish and am currently organizing my images.
+Ultimately I opted to self-publish and am in the process of organizing my images.
 The ball is currently in my court but the clock is ticking.

 Once I wrote that if my book is ever published I hoped it wouldn’t be posthumously.
 If you undertake a long-term project like this, my advice would be to set deadlines for yourself and avoid procrastination.
 Sad to say, I haven’t followed my own advice but I haven’t given up.

 Kenn Jacobs spent nearly 25 years at the Rochester, NY office of Saatchi and Saatchi, where he was responsible for creating award-winning ads for Kodak Professional Products and editing International Photography magazine.
 He now lives in coastal North Carolina.

 If you are a publisher interested in collaborating with Kenn on his book, contact him at: email@example.com

 Be sure to Sign up for the Red River Paper Newsletter